PracticeROM/gz-book/src/ocarinanotes.md

 is not robust against severe lag, and such lag can cause the staff to simply stop playing notes, or break in other strange ways.

-gz circumvents these issues by disabling the audio sync when frame advancing or recording/playing a macro.
+The Practice ROM circumvents these issues by disabling the audio sync when frame advancing or recording/playing a macro.
 Instead, the game is assumed to run at a constant framerate with no lag, so that no timing adjustment needs to be done.